Jv132/IMPACTO-CIRCULAR/README.md

 ## 🖥️ Technologies used
 Impacto Circular is an app/platform that uses Python and MySQL technologies.
 It also offers courses and mentoring for companies.

-(ALL TECHNOLOGIES USED IN THE PROJECT: Python, MySQL, Figma, Canva, Discord)
+ALL TECHNOLOGIES USED IN THE PROJECT:
+- Python
+- MySQL
+- Figma
+- Canva
+- Discord

 ## 🖥️ How to use
 - Functions for cooperatives: